rasyidrafi/zen-deta-loading-bar/README.md

 # Zen Deta Loading Bar

-A sleek top loading bar theme extension for Zen Browser that displays an animated progress indicator at the top of the page during loading, similar to the loading bar used in Deta Surf browser.
+A sleek animated loading bar theme extension for Zen Browser that displays a beautiful progress indicator at the top of the page during loading, similar to the loading bar used in Deta Surf browser.

 ## Features

 - 🎯 **Smooth Top Loading Bar** - Displays an elegant animated loading bar at the top of pages
-- 🎨 **Customizable Colors** - Configure main and middle colors of the loading bar gradient
-- 🌈 **Pulse Animation** - Beautiful pulsing effect that grows and shrinks during loading
+- 🎨 **Zen Theme Integration** - Automatically uses colors from your Zen Browser theme or set custom colors
+- 🌈 **Gradient or Solid Colors** - Choose between gradient effects or single color display
+- 💫 **Blur Animation Effects** - Beautiful blur effects during the pulse animation (optional)
+- 📐 **Customizable Thickness** - Adjustable bar height to match your preference
+- 🌑 **Box Shadow Support** - Optional shadow effects with customizable settings
 - ⚡ **CSS-Only Implementation** - Lightweight solution using pure CSS animations
-- 🎛️ **Easy Toggle** - Simple enable/disable option through preferences
+- 🎛️ **Comprehensive Settings** - Multiple customization options through preferences
-- 📏 **Adjustable Thickness** - Customizable bar height to match your preference
+- 📏 **Smart Positioning** - Non-intrusive design that doesn't interfere with page interaction
-- 💫 **High Performance** - Minimal impact on browser performance
+- 💨 **High Performance** - Minimal impact on browser performance

 ## Prerequisites